wilmixjemin8/JAVA1.0/README.md

  f)  It  is  an opensource  Technology.

- g)  JAVA1.0   Directly  interacts  with  Security  WDBAJ$  database.
+ g)  JAVA1.0   Directly  interacts  with  Security  WDBAJAS  database.

- h)   Those   who  learn   JAVA1.0   can  easily   learn  JDollar.
+ h)   Those   who  learn   JAVA1.0   can  easily   learn  JAS.

  i)  ANY  JAVA   professionals  can  easily   learn  JAVA1.0